 MICs may be entered into further to either (i) a spontaneous application, or (ii) a public tender.
-Public tenders may be optional or compulsory, depending on the geological potential of the relevant area and/or the qualification of the mineral to be exploited as strategic or non-strategic.
+Public tenders may be optional or compulsory, depending on the geological potential of the relevant area and/or the qualification of the mineral to be exploited as strategic or nonstrategic.
 Minerals may be classified as strategic by the Government depending on their economic relevance, its use for strategic purposes or other specific technical mining aspects.
 Other relevant criteria to qualify a mineral as strategic are its rarity, its impact on economic development, the demand on the international market, the impact on its exploitation on job creation, its technological relevance, the impact of its exploitation in the balance of payments and/or its relevance for the military industry.
 Diamonds, gold and radioactive minerals are expressly qualified as strategic minerals in the Mining Code.
-Presidential Decree 231/16, of 8 December 2016, recently also classified rare metals and rare earth elements as strategic minerals.
+Presidential Decree 231/16, of 8 December 2016, recently classified rare metals and rare earth elements as strategic minerals.

-In the absence of mandatory public tender, according to the requirements set forth in the Mining Code, the mineral rights may be granted on a first-come, first-served basis to the applicant who evidences the technical and financial capability required to carry out the relevant mineral activities.
+In the absence of a mandatory public tender procedure, mineral rights may be granted on a 'first-come first-served' basis to the applicant who evidences the technical and financial capability required to carry out the relevant mineral activities.